gtshepard/gtshepard/README.md

 - My name is Garrison; Welcome!

 ## 👨‍💻 About Me
-  - Bacholers in Computer Science from CUNY Hunter College 🎓
+  - Bacholers in Computer Science from CUNY Hunter College 🎓 as of Jan 2020
   - Interested in Systems Programming ☢️
   - Searching For Full Time Software Engineering Positions 🔭